ababier/open-kbp/README.md

 2. Make a directory in the _main_ directory of your Google Drive and name it _open-kbp_, henceforth referred to as the open-kbp directory.
 3. Upload the folder containing all competition data to the open-kbp directory.
-4. Upload the files in this repository (i.e., provided_code directory and the main.ipynb notebook file) to your open-kbp directory.
+4. Upload the files in this repository (i.e., provided_code directory and the _main\_notebook.ipynb_ notebook file) to your open-kbp directory.
+It takes a while for the files to copy to Google Drive, and there is a small lag between when they're uploaded and when Colab can access them.
+We recommend you wait an extra 15 minutes after the data is uploaded before continuing.
 5. Right-click the notebook file, and select: Open with > Google Colaboratory.
 This should open up a window where you can run the notebook in the cloud (for free!).
 6. In the Google Colab toolbar select: Runtime > Change Runtime.
 This will open another popup where you should ensure